-National Association of City Transportation Officials (NACTO), as well as the (American Association of State Highway Transportation Officials (AASHTO) functional classification system and guidelines and the "California Manual on Uniform Traffic Control Devices" for geometric design for the highway and trail network.
+Policy C-CT-4c: Use the American Association of State Highway Transportation Officials (AASHTO) functional classification system and guidelines for geometric design for the highway network.
 (GP2020 OBJECTIVE BECAME POLICY)

-Policy C-CT-4d: Road and trail design and maintenance activities shall be consistent with the principals of the Complete Streets Act of 2008 and consider the mobility needs of all road users on an equitable and equal basis.
+Policy C-CT-4d: Road design and maintenance activities shall be consistent with the principals of the Complete Streets Act of 2008 and consider the mobility needs of all road users on an equitable and equal basis.
 (NEW)